 3. Bathroom use

 - See if your child can pull his pants and undies up and down to use the toilet.

 - Allow him to turn on the faucet, pump the soap, and scrub and dry his hands.

 - Have him undress himself for bath time and place his dirty clothes in the hamper.

 The thought of letting your child do things on her own can be scary.
 Between my husband and me, I tend to be the one who still does things for our kids.
-It’s faster, less messy, and I can do it much more efficiently and effectively than they can.
+It’s faster and less messy, and I can do it much more efficiently than they can.

 But that’s not the point.
 Raising a self-sufficient child isn’t about who can get it done faster, cleaner, or quicker.
 It’s about raising a child with the confidence and skills to do things on her own—no spoon-feeding necessary.

 p.s.
 A fantastic children’s book to read about self-sufficiency is All By Myself by Mercer Mayer:

 Don’t forget: Join my newsletter and grab your Printable Chore List templates to help you and your kids organize chores: